Georgia Private School Tax Credit Program

 - up to 75% of your Georgia tax liability, if you have a C-Corporation

-- up to $10,000 with pass-through income, if you are members of LLC's, shareholders of S-Corps, parnters in partnerships and any non C-corps business
+- up to $10,000 with pass-through income, if you are members of LLC's, shareholders of S-Corps, partners in partnerships and any non C-corps business

-The only catch is that there is only $58 million set aside for this program state-wide.
+The only catch is that there is only $100 million set aside for this program state-wide.
 Once that ceiling is reached, the opportunity for this year is over.
-In 2014, the cap was reached by January 22.
+The cap is often reached on January 1st.

 WHAT DO I NEED TO DO

-To participate in the paperless process, please visit the Apogee website at www.apogeescholarships.org and follow the prompts to submit forms online.
-Please note the payment and notification process are the same as the paper process as described below.
+To participate in the paperless process, please visit the Apogee website at https://apogee123.org and follow the prompts to submit forms online.
+Once you receive your pre-approval, you will have 60 days to make your payment.

 After you have made your contribution, the state of Georgia will mail you a document validating your tax credit for whatever amount you contributed.
-When you file your taxes for 2013 (whether the end of year or quarterly), you will receive an off-setting sredit for the amount on your 2013 State Tax Return.
+When you file your taxes for that year (whether the end of year or quarterly), you will receive an off-setting credit for the amount on your State Tax Return.

 - Paying taxes is NOT optional.